Gene The Werewolf: One off singles/videos

+In June 2026, the band announced via its official website that bassist Chris Serafini had departed the group and had been replaced by Dan Garrighan.
+The band did not provide any additional details regarding the lineup change.

+On July 7, 2026 the band released a new single called "Never Giving Up" and followed it up with a new music video on their YouTube channel.
+According to the band, the song is "an anthem for anyone who's ever been counted out but refused to quit".

 Beer collaboration with Inner Groove Brewing

 In October 2024, the band announced that they would be collaborating with Inner Groove Brewing in Verona, Pennsylvania to release a limited addition beer under the name of their latest single.
 "Raised By Wolves" is described as a "Blood Orange IPA (6.5% ABV) hoppy brew, featuring balanced bitterness with sweet blood orange and vibrant citrus notes, was created by the band under the expert guidance of Inner Groove brewmasters Tim Melle and Kevin Walzer."
 They go on to say that " it will be available in commemorative cans and on draft at Inner Groove Brewing’s Verona and Allentown locations, while supplies last."

 Gene The Werewolf's "Raised By Wolves" beer was tapped and released to the public during their "Yinzerween" performance at the Roxian Theater with Donnie Iris on October 26, 2024.